How to Change From Sole Proprietorship to LLC? (Easiest Way)

 Showing a small white card

-1. Register on the IRS website using your Employer Identification Number (EIN) or SSN.
-You can have it mailed to you or pick it up in person at an IRS office.
+1. Apply directly on the IRS website using your Employer Identification Number (EIN) or SSN.
+You can get it mailed or pick it up at an IRS office.

 5. Prepare an LLC Operating Agreement

-An LLC operating agreement is an internal document that outlines how business decisions will be made, what percentage of ownership each person has, and any other special rules that apply to your LLC [1].
+An LLC operating agreement is an internal document that spells out how decisions get made, what percentage of ownership each member holds, and any other rules specific to how your LLC runs [1].
+Not every state legally requires one, but I'd strongly recommend having one regardless — it prevents a lot of disputes down the road.

 6. Set Up a Business Bank Account